-On Kraken Futures you will never be allowed to have a negative balance on your account, unlike many CFD and other exchanges.
+On Kraken Derivatives you will never be allowed to have a negative balance on your account, unlike many CFD and other exchanges.
 This is thanks to our Equity Protection Process (EPP) which manages the risk automatically for all positions on the platform to ensure full market integrity.

 When you enter a trade, you have an initial margin amount to lodge for opening the position, and then a maintenance margin level which triggers the equity protection process once you breach it.